lis-kp/alice/README.md

 The models are saved inside the checkpoints folder, located in the same folder as the .sh file.
 The models files are the files with the .pt extension, e.g. model_9.pt.

+## Questions

+If you have any question, please submit it on github, or send an email to kanashiro.pereira@ocha.ac.jp

 ## Citation
 See the following paper: